helpguideteam/walmartgiftcardshelpcenter/index.rst

 Frequently Asked Questions (FAQs)
 ---------------------------------

-❓ How do I check my Walmart gift card balance without a PIN?
+- **How do I check my Walmart gift card balance without a PIN?**
   You must have the 4-digit PIN to check your Walmart gift card balance online or by phone.
 If your card doesn’t have a PIN, visit a Walmart store and ask a cashier or customer service associate to check the balance for you.

-❓ Can I check my Walmart gift card balance in-store?
+- **Can I check my Walmart gift card balance in-store?**
   Yes!
 You can check your gift card balance in any Walmart store.
 Simply take your card to the customer service desk or ask a cashier during checkout.

-❓ Where is the Walmart gift card PIN located?
+- **Where is the Walmart gift card PIN located?**
   On physical cards, the 4-digit PIN is found under a silver scratch-off panel on the back.
 For eGift cards, the PIN is included in the digital email or the "View My Card" link provided.

-❓ Do Walmart gift cards expire?
+- **Do Walmart gift cards expire?**
   No, Walmart gift cards do not expire and have no fees.
 You can use them any time for purchases online or in-store.

-❓ Can I reload or add money to a Walmart gift card?
+- **Can I reload or add money to a Walmart gift card?**
   No, Walmart gift cards are not reloadable.
 Once the balance is used, you’ll need to purchase a new gift card if you want to add more funds.

-❓ What should I do if my Walmart gift card is lost or stolen?
+- **What should I do if my Walmart gift card is lost or stolen?**
   If your card is lost or stolen, contact Walmart customer support with the original purchase receipt.
 If the card hasn’t been used, they may be able to cancel it and issue a replacement.

-❓ Can I use more than one Walmart gift card at checkout?
+- **Can I use more than one Walmart gift card at checkout?**
   Yes, Walmart allows you to use up to five gift cards per transaction online.
 In-store, you can use multiple cards as well—just let the cashier know at checkout.

 Final Thoughts:
 ---------------